ChengxiHAN/CGNet-CD/README.md

 python test.py --gpu_id '1' --data_name 'WHU' --model_name 'CGNet'
 ```
-You can change data_name for different datasets like "LEVIR","WHU","SYSU","S2Looking","CDD","DSIFN"
+You can change data_name for different datasets like "LEVIR", "WHU", "SYSU", "S2Looking", "CDD", and "DSIFN".
 ## Test our trained model result
 You can directly test our model by our provided training weights in  `output/WHU, LEVIR, SYSU, and S2Looking, CDD, DSIFN `.